-The structure was a traditional Nihanese restaurant about a five-minute walking distance from Rio’s house.
-Thanks to its isolated location in the countryside, the restaurant had no neighbors which greatly benefited Rio as that meant a lower chance for others to fall under the enticing effects of her [Influence].
+The structure was a traditional Nihanese restaurant about a five-minute walk from Rio’s house.
+Thanks to its isolated location in the countryside, the restaurant had no neighbors.
+This greatly benefited Rio as that meant a lower chance for others to fall under the enticing effects of her [Influence].
 The lack of other structures also allowed a pleasant view of the non-civilized side of Nihan, which was greatly appreciated by those who preferred the simple life.

-“I think I’m stating the obvious, but the money I have on me right now won’t work here,” Lucas informed Rio when they were just a few steps away from the entrance.
+“I think I’m stating the obvious, but the money I have on me right now won’t work here,” he informed Rio when they were just a few steps away from the entrance.

 “No kidding,” Rio smirked at him.
 “That is why tonight’s dinner will be my treat.
 Rejoice, because we are going for the most expensive and tastiest dish this place has to offer!”

 Her smirk was often the reason why Lucas was burdened with an uneasy feeling in his chest.
 With what happened between them so far, it came to mind that Rio was setting him up for another trap meant for her own amusement.
 With no evidence in sight, Lucas steeled his senses to keep himself alert and observe Rio’s actions like how she’d always advised him since the day they met.